muschellij2/process_head_ct/index.md

 ## Concurrent MRI

-Additionally, the spatial constrast is much lower than T1-weighted MRI for image segmentation.
+Additionally, the spatial contrast is much lower than T1-weighted MRI for image segmentation.
 Therefore, concurrent MRI may be useful.
 One large issue